-- Before charging a fee for any school activity, item or event, discuss your plan with an Administrator and the ASB Treasurer for approval.
-State laws and district policies are very strict concerning fund raising in public schools. - Far in advance, request a cash box and any necessary documents that will be needed for your event. - After sales are done for the day, count all money, and fill out an Activity cash report. - The Activity cash report and all money MUST be turned in to the Treasurer's office daily! - Checks must be made payable to CHS or Cascade High School. - It is ILLEGAL to give cash back if a check is written for more than the amount required. - NEVER cash a check outright.
+☐ Before charging a fee for any school activity, item or event, discuss your plan with an Administrator for approval.
+State laws and district policies are very strict concerning fund raising in public schools. ☐ Use the office cash lock box.
+Two staff members always count and record the amount and date it before placing it in the cash lock box. ☐ After sales are done for the day, count all money, and fill out an Activity cash report. ☐ The Activity cash report and all money MUST be turned in to the cash lock box or deposited into the bank! □ Checks must be made payable to Hawthorne Elementary School. ☐ It is ILLEGAL to give cash back if a check is written for more than the amount required. □ NEVER cash a check outright.